JinxSeven/ml-sandbox/101/ENV_SETUP.md

 | Save notebook       | `Ctrl + S`                                                                |
 | Rename notebook     | `File → Rename`                                                           |
 | Export notebook     | `File → Download as → HTML/PDF/Script`                                    |

-## Quick Notes

-* Always activate the right environment before running Jupyter.
-* If the kernel doesn’t show up, reinstall `ipykernel` inside that env.
-* If `conda` isn’t recognized, open a new terminal or add it to PATH manually.
-* Good idea: back up `requirements.txt` for each project.